Transitioning from House to Bus in 3 months. Possible?

 Toying with the idea of converting and living in a Bus is a HUGE decision.
 There are a lot of things to consider when downsizing from a house, even an apartment, into a less than 300 square foot living space, especially as a family of 4.

 3 months TOTAL from planning to choosing and buying a bus, the entire build and conversion process, registering it, insuring it, etc etc might be an unrealistic time frame.
 Limitied income and time available are definitely everyone's main concerns, and the majority of builds I've seen can take a year or more.
-But that doesn't mean it can't get done much faster.
+But with determination, hard work, and straight up effort, it can get done much faster.

 Moving forward with your idea of a bus build, it's very important to realize and remember that building a bus is an all-around demanding project.
 You need to be 100% sure this is something you want to work hard towards and accomplish.
 Since everything is custom, the building of a bus becomes a 3D Jigsaw Puzzle, finding and fitting all the difference pieces to make it a complete home.

 As you mentioned, you will need help with plumbing, electric, wood work, general construction and building knowledge, among other smaller details that pop up.
 If you and your family have a get-it-done attitude and are able to lend a hand and are willing to learn along the way, your best bet might be finding a do-a-little-bit-of-everything person, who can help you with, well, a little bit of everything.
 Otherwise you would need help from several people who only specialize in one particular area, a plumber, electrician, and so on.
 Plan ahead and always make sure you have extra hands to help on particular heavy workload days, such as roof work, floor work, and wood framework.